 “well, that is a milestone indeed, Paul.
 Congratulations.
 One thing it does say, Paul, is that it reflects the tolerance you both have had for your short-falls in character – your character flaws.
 It shows you’re willingness to grow and adapt to one another, for your togetherness.”

-There are many ways of approaching a potential risk or problem but you can certainly apply my Triple A approach to reducing your risk of illness or susceptibility to the common flu or cold if you do get sick quite often during the colder months of the year.
+There are many ways of approaching a potential risk or problem but you can certainly apply my Triple A approach to improving you personal immunity and reducing your health risks.
+Lowering your Risks of illness or susceptibility to the common flu or cold if you do get sick quite often during the colder months of the year.

 Key Habit One: I drink loads of water.